jubos/fake-s3/README.md

     rake test

-It is a TODO to get this to be just one command
+It is a still a TODO to get this to be just one command

 ## More Information